apache/incubator-devlake-website/.github/pull_request_template.md

 # Summary

 <!--
-Thanks for submitting a pull request!
+Thanks for submitting a PR!
 We appreciate you spending the time to work on these changes.
 Please fill out as many sections below as possible.
 -->

 ### Does this close any open issues?